sakho3600/mobile-ticket/README.md

 ng test
 ```
 For visual code IDE open up a console window inside the IDE and run either npm start or ng test, this will run all
-the unit tests and from there onwards the unit test will be auto run on the console window whenevr the changes are saved.
+the unit tests and from there onwards the unit test will be auto run on the console window whenever the changes are saved.
 In general these commands can be run on any console window (bash, windows cli etc)

 ## Mobileticket.js library

 Mobileticket.js library facilitates the communication functionality.
 This contains an API that covers all the Mobile Ticket related
 REST API calls to QMATIC API Gateway service.
-This library file is fully indipendent and can be hosted seperatly.
+This library file is fully independent and can be hosted separately.

 ###### MobileTicketAPI